top of page

 STEP 1: Define Your Vision (The Spending Target)

-Many people say you will need to spend about 80% of your pre-retirement income in retirement.
-That might work for some, but there is no one-size-fits-all rule.
+Many people believe you will need to spend about 80% of your pre-retirement income in retirement.
+While that might work for some, there is no one-size-fits-all rule.
 Your number might be completely different.

-Start here: What lifestyle do you want and what do you truly want or need to spend to achieve the retirement lifestyle you desire?
+Start here: What lifestyle do you want, and what do you truly need to spend to achieve the retirement lifestyle you desire?

-• Low-Cost: Simple living, fixed expenses covered, minimal travel, or moving to a low cost-of-living place like Thailand, Philippines, Malaysia, Ecuador, Panama.
+• Low-Cost: Simple living, fixed expenses covered, minimal travel, or moving to low cost-of-living states (Mississippi, Oklahoma, Kansas, Missouri, Alabama) or countries (Vietnam, Indonesia, Thailand, Philippines, Malaysia, Ecuador, Mexico, Panama, eastern European countries).

-• Comfortable: Steady travel, hobbies, no budgeting stress.
+• Comfortable: Steady travel, hobbies, and no budgeting stress.

-• Luxury: World travel, maintaining two homes, aggressive spending goals.
+• Luxury: World travel, maintaining two homes, and aggressive spending goals.

 Your desired annual spending is your starting point.

-Recommendation: Create a retirement budget from the bottom up, using what you currently spend as a starting point and make adjustments for things like eliminating your mortgage payment, kids leaving home, eliminating retirement savings, increased travel, increased spending on hobbies, increased healthcare expenses, etc.
+Recommendation: Create a retirement budget from the bottom up.
+Use what you currently spend as a starting point.
+Make adjustments for things like eliminating your mortgage payment, kids leaving home, stopping retirement savings, increased travel, increased spending on hobbies, and rising healthcare expenses.

 STEP 2: Calculate The Gap

-Deduct all the guaranteed income that you will receive automatically such as Social Security, Pensions, Annuities.
+Next, deduct all the guaranteed income that you will receive automatically, such as Social Security, pensions, and annuities.

 👉 Retirement Spending (Step 1) - Guaranteed Income = The Gap